aarpon/hrm_docs/docs/user/step2_MeasuredPsf.rst

 Distilled PSFs need to be created beforehand using Huygens Professional and uploaded to the **Raw images** folder.

 .. note:: One PSF image per channel.
-Mltichannel PSFs are not supported.
+Multichannel PSFs are not supported.

 When presented with the **Distilled PSF file selection** window,